SkywardAI/skywardai.io/docs/projectinfo.md

 [Fast API Website](https://fastapi.tiangolo.com/)
 [PostgreSQL Website](https://www.postgresql.org/)

-We use FastAPI and PostgreSQL to interact with the GODEL seq2seq model (v1.1 base) without GPU acceleration, keeping the model in line with consumer hardware.
+We use FastAPI and HuggingFace Python libs to interact with the GODEL seq2seq model (v1.1 base) without GPU acceleration, keeping the model in line with consumer hardware.

 ### Milvus(vector-db)